 Certainly there are instance where child’s condition is the result of genetics, such as a chromosomal disorder, however far to often these life altering conditions are the result of malpractice.
 For example, significant injuries can occur when the doctor or nurse fails to read (or inaccurately reads) the fetal monitory strips.
 If the strips indicate fetal distress then the doctor must act immediately, otherwise the fetus could be deprived of its vital oxygen supply.
 As result this delay the baby can sustain brain damage that could have been avoided.
 In other cases, the misuse of forceps or vacuum during delivery can cause traumatic brain injury.
 The newborns skull is still very soft, there if too much pressure is applied there can be a direct trauma to the brain.

-Cerebral palsy, Erb’s Palsy, and Brachial Plexus Palsy are some the common results from birth injuries.
-While physical or speech therapy can help improve a child’s development, the impact of cerebral palsy and other birth injuries are typically permanent.
+The most common injuries resulting from an error during the delivery process are cerebral palsy, erb’s Palsy, and Brachial Plexus Palsy.
+While physical therapy or speech therapy can help improve a child’s development, the impact of cerebral palsy and other birth injuries are typically permanent.

 How Does Birth Injury Occur?